-Ahead of a recent trip to Norway, I combed through a packet of booklets, notes, and news clippings that my parents had collected, so that I could learn about my ancestral roots in Scandinavia.
-My mom also shared her recollections about recent ancestors and their life on a Wisconsin farm in the early-20th century.
-Some of this research shed new light on childhood fantasies about my ancestors and tickled my curiosity about the stories behind the facts.
+Ahead of a recent trip to Norway, I combed through a packet of booklets, notes, and news clippings that my parents had collected to learn about my Scandinavian roots.
+My mom also shared her memories about my ancestors and their life on a Wisconsin farm in the early-20th century.
+Some of this research shed new light on childhood fantasies about my ancestors.
+All of it tickled my curiosity about the stories behind the facts.

-Lulled by the hum of the train during my trek across Norway, while staring at breathtaking scenery, I kept thinking, “A hundred and sixty-two years ago, my Storlie ancestors made their trek to America via oxcart down the mountains to Drammen, then crossed the Atlantic Ocean in steerage class and ventured into the heartland of America.”
+Lulled by the hum of the train during my trek across Norway, I stared at breathtaking scenery, thinking about my Storlie ancestors’ trek to America.
+Their voyage started via oxcart down very rugged mountain terrain 70 miles to the port of Drammen.
+Then they crossed the Atlantic Ocean in steerage class and ventured into the heartland of America.